mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * The choice of Product Manager is up to you.
         - In most cases, choose the Product Manager embedded with your team.
         - If your change primarily touches another team's codebase, consider their Product Manager.
-        - If in doubt, assign any product mananger and comment about the uncertainty.
-The product mananger may reassign as appropriate.
+        - If in doubt, assign any Product Manager and comment about the uncertainty.
+The Product Manager may reassign as appropriate.
     * [Wait](#if-you-are-awaiting-a-review) for their review to complete before continuing so as to avoid churn if changes are requested.
     * Remove the `1: PM Review` label only when their review is done and they accept the changes.
         - Product managers ensure the changes meet [user experience guidelines](https://docs.mattermost.com/developer/fx-guidelines.html).